Kirtinarayan Basu: Conversion to Islam

 Despite Kirtinarayan's contributions to Chandradwip's military and educational facilities, his reformations to Hindu dietary customs caused backlash.
 Kirtinarayan was invited by the Governor of Bengal Shaista Khan to his court in Jahangir Nagar (Old Dhaka) to discuss the war against the Magh-Portuguese pirates.
 A feast was presented with Halal meat, which caused the Hindu community to excommunicate him.
-Khan suggested that he converts to Islam instead, to which Kirtinarayan willingly accepted.
+Khan suggested that he convert to Islam instead, to which Kirtinarayan willingly accepted.
 The Hindu elders of Chandradwip refused to recognise his status, and so the Chandradwip zamindari was passed on to his younger brother, Basudev.

 Kirtinarayan subsequently resettled in the village of Keora.
 He eventually married a Muslim woman, with whom he had a son named Mahmud Hasan Taqi.
 Kirtinarayan maintained his relationship with the Mughals, and continued to fight against the Magh pirates.
 After being injured in an encounter against the Maghs, Kirtinarayan shortly died and was buried in the nearby village of Pipalita.
 His favourite horse was also buried not far from him.